TUVIMEN/treerequests/README.md

 `browser=None` get cookies from browsers by `browser_cookie3` lib, can be set to string name of function e.g. `browser="firefox"` or a to any function that returns `dict` of cookies without taking arguments.

-`visited=False` keep track of visited urls and raise exception if attempt to redownload happens `treerequests.AlreadyVisitedError()` exception is raised
+`visited=False` keep track of visited urls and raise exception if attempt to redownload happens `treerequests.AlreadyVisitedError()` exception is raised.

 `logger=None` log events, if set to `str`, `Path` or file object writes events in lines where things are separated by `'\t'`.
 If set to `list` event tuple is appended.
 It can be set to arbitrary function that takes single `tuple` argument.